Odasnac/odasnac.github.io/content/en/posts/curiosity.md

 Of all these elements that conform the Human Factor, it is  Curiosity the one that glues it all, because:

-It is Curiosity for emotions that drives Empathy,
+It is Curiosity for needs and emotions that drives Empathy.
-It is Curiosity for ideas that drives Imagination
+It is Curiosity for ideas that drives Imagination.
-It is Curiosity for solutions that drives Creativity It is Curiosity for influencing others that drives Communication It is Curiosity for results through action that drives Leadership
+It is Curiosity for solutions that drives Creativity.
+It is Curiosity for influencing others that drives Communication.
+It is Curiosity for results through action that drives Leadership.

 ![Cover](/img/human-factor.jpg)